welbornprod/filetags/README.md

                             search is used.
     -d tag,--remove tag   : Remove an existing tag.
                             Several comma-separated tags can be used.
-    -D,--dirs             : Use directories only.
+    -D,--dirs             : Filter all file paths, using directories only.
-    -F,--files            : Use files only.
+    -F,--files            : Filter all file paths, using files only.
     -h,--help             : Show this help message.
     -I,--debug            : Print debugging info.
     -l,--symlinks         : Follow symlinks.